traefik/hub/api-gateway/1-getting-started/README.md

 Now, we can access the local dashboard: http://dashboard.docker.localhost/

-## Deploy an API without Traefik Hub
+## Step 2: Deploy an API as an Ingress

-Without Traefik Hub, an API can be deployed with an `Ingress`, an `IngressRoute` or an `HTTPRoute`.
+Without Traefik Hub API Gateway, an API can be deployed as an `Ingress`, an `IngressRoute` or an `HTTPRoute`.

 In this tutorial, APIs are implemented using a JSON server in Go; the source code is [here](../../src/api-server/).